shecoderfinally/Java-Projects/TIC-TAC-TOC/Quick Guide.md

 # Hello Everyone! 👋👋
-## Ready to play your TIC-TAC-TOE Game??
+## Ready to play your TIC-TAC-TOE Game??🏁

 ### Here are the rules you need to keep in mind: 🌟✌️🌟
 1)You need to get three consecutive crosses to win the game.